 3 tbs. olive oil

 2 1/2 lbs. carrots, peeled and coarsely chopped

 1 cup cilantro leaves, chopped

-Heat oil over medium heat in a large pot.
+Heat the oil over medium heat in a large pot.
 Sauté onion until soft.
-Add carrots and a couple pinches of salt; stir.
-Cover and turn down the heat a little for 5 minutes.
-Add broth and most of the cilantro; simmer until the carrots soften.
-Remove from heat and let cool a bit.
-In a blender set on low speed, purée the soup to desired consistency.
+Add carrots and a couple pinches of salt; stir to combine.
+Cover, and turn down the heat a little for five minutes.
+Add the broth and most of the cilantro, simmer until the carrots soften.
+Remove from heat.
+In a blender, puree the soup to your desired consistency.
 Add salt and pepper to taste.
 Top with more cilantro and a swirl of olive oil.